zero-abd/Landsat-Lens/README.md

-# LANDSET LENS - NASA Space Apps Challenge 2024  (Team Paragon)
+# LANDSAT LENS - NASA Space Apps Challenge 2024  (Team Paragon)

 ## Landsat Reflectance Data on the Fly and at Your Fingertips